opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 ```
 ./gradlew clean && ./gradlew build
 ```
 Once the tarball is generated, navigate to `/src/test/resources/sample` and look for `extension-settings.yml`.
-If it is not present, create one.
+If the file is not present, create it.
 The tarball is generated in `/build/distributions`.
 To run the artifact (the tarball), use the following command:
 ```
 tar -xvf opensearch-sdk-java-1.0.0-SNAPSHOT.tar